 The key to perfect homemade cake is patience and attention to detail.
 I’m recommending some of my favorite kitchen tools below.
 None of them are essential, but I find that they make cake baking such a breeze.

-I highly recommend using a kitchen scale so you can make sure your ingredients are accurately measured.
+- Kitchen scale – I highly recommend using a kitchen scale so you can make sure your ingredients are accurately measured.
 My post How to Measure Flour demonstrates why the scale can make such a big difference.
 If you don’t have a scale, this article also explains how to accurately measure using cups.

-This cake uses 9-inch round cake pans.
+- Cake pans – This cake uses 9-inch round cake pans.
 Keep in mind that if you try to use a different pan, you’ll likely have to adjust the bake time and possibly the ingredient quantities.
 Epicurious has written a thorough article on how to do cake pan substitutions.

 Don’t grease the sides of the pan or your cake will detach from the sides, creating an angled shape instead of a flat one.
 If that happens, don’t worry!
 You can cover it with frosting.